RAMP-COPING/Symptom_trajectories_COVID19/README.md

-# Symptom_trajectories_COVID19
-repository for code linked to manuscript Moderators of symptom trajectories of depression and anxiety during the COVID-19 pandemic.
+# Moderators of symptom trajectories of depression and anxiety during the COVID-19 pandemic
+Repository for code linked to manuscript.

+Growth mixture modelling to identify trajectories of anxiety symptoms (GAD-7), depression symtpoms (PHQ-) and EITHER anxious arousal, anhedonia and general distress factors (as per tripartite model, Watson & Clarke) OR anhedonia.
+See pre-registration document for methodological details and rationale.

 Pre-registration of rationale and methods can be found here: